 |Fatty acid||%||Fatty acid||%|

 |Oleic acid (C18:1)||18.5||Erucic acid (C22:1)||2.3|

 |Linoleic acid (C18:2)||36.6||Others||0.2|

 Clinically Borage Seed Oil has been shown to be a very effective agent for treating skin disorders and for alleviating the inflammatory associated symptoms.
-Borage seed oil has been shown to be very effective in treating the redness, inflammation and moisture loss associated with dry skin it; appears to positively affect the texture, suppleness and moisture content of skin.
-Topical application of borage seed oil, has also been shown to reduced or eliminate the irritation induced by the use of AHAs and/or retinoids.
+Borage seed oil has been shown to be very effective in treating the redness, inflammation and moisture loss associated with dry skin it; appears to positively affect the texture, suppleness and moisture content of the skin.
+Topical application of borage seed oil has also been shown to reduced or eliminate the irritation induced by the use of AHAs and/or retinoids.
 Applying Our Hero Product* following the application of Retinoids and or AHA's (Alpha-Hydroxy Acids) is helping your skin on it's own healing journey. *Our hero product will be launching 2019